-Annual Reports issued in the Spring term provide information about the level at which pupils are performing and areas for improvement in all subject areas. (summative)
+Annual Reports issued in the Spring term provide information about the level at which pupils are performing and areas for improvement. (summative)

-Tracker Sheets are used to monitor age related progress and are updated each term.
+Previous Attainment Group trackers (PAG) are used to monitor progress from starting points and are updated each term.
+They identify children who are at risk of not meeting ARE (Age Related Expectations) which informs teaching and intervention groups for the next term.
 English and Maths tracker sheets relate directly to National Curriculum expectations and are completed routinely as part of the planning, assessment and teaching cycle.